Child Employment and Children in Entertainment

 The regulations apply to all children from birth until they reach compulsory school leaving age.
 A child is of compulsory school age until the last Friday in June in the school year in which they reach the age of 16.

-Performances arranged by School, Scouts, Guides and Youth Clubs are exempt from licensing.
+Performances arranged by School, Scouts and Guides are exempt from licensing.
 Exemptions do not include Festivals, Choirs and form of Competition.
 This is not an exhaustive list so please contact us for further details.

 The licensing authority is the Local Authority (LA) where the child lives.
 If a child attends’ boarding school, it is the local authority where the school is located.
 If a child lives outside of the UK, it will be the LA where the licence applicant lives or has business premises.
 A child performing abroad must be licensed by their local magistrate’s court.